ARTICLE 9. REVENUE, FINANCE & COMMUNITY DEVELOPMENT

 (Ord.
 853)

-(2) The initiating resolution for such improvement must be adopted by the Governing Body concurrently with the petition approval, or as soon thereafter as may be provided by law.
+(2) The Governing Body adopts the initiating resolution concurrently with petition approval or as soon thereafter as provided by law;

-(3) The cost of the publication of said resolution shall be borne by the subdivider.
+(3) Publication costs of the resolution shall be borne by the subdivider;